malahx/QuickMods/QuickContracts/README.md

 * to 5thHorseman and tal2410 to have requested this mod,
 * to malkuth for his Mission Controller 2 mod,
+* to simon56modder and Thomas P. for the Language Patches Project,
 * to Matthieu James for the Faenza icon theme,
 * to all other mod developers which make this game really huge,
 * to my friend Neimad who corrects my bad english ...